ViaThinkSoft/cyclonedx-property-taxonomy/README.md

   Possible values are:

   - `artifact`
-    The component exists as a standalone file delivered with the product.
+    The component exists as a standalone file delivered with the product, or as a standalone file after installing and/or unpacking the software.

     Examples:
     * EXE, DLL, DRV...